dikortis/LetsTalkETC/Episodes/Episode_4.md

-there and another article from dr. submarine oh this one's about smart contracts now on to the main focus of the show tonight it's about the et Cie mining community and thankfully we have two top top notch guests with us tonight they are extremely knowledgeable miners
+there and another article from dr. submarine oh this one's about smart contracts now on to the main focus of the show tonight it's about the ETC mining community and thankfully we have two top top notch guests with us tonight they are extremely knowledgeable miners